Ezehuche/atlocale/README.md

 from their website.
 [Sign Up](https://azure.microsoft.com/en-us/free/) for an Azure account if you don't have one already and [create a new translator instance](https://portal.azure.com/#create/Microsoft.CognitiveServicesTextTranslation).
-You'll get an API key soon after that which you can pass to json-autotranslate using the `-c` or `--config` flag.
+You'll get an API key soon after that which you can pass to atlocale using the `-c` or `--config` flag.

 You can also provide a region by adding it to the config string after the API